Audi Q2 SUV - Interior & comfort

 Cruise control, LED headlights and a powered tailgate are fitted as standard but Technik only comes with the 1.0-litre petrol engine and is just a bit too basic to recommend.
 Our favourite Sport trim adds Audi’s advanced sat nav system, sports seats and a host of useful online connectivity features, and its 17-inch wheels keep the ride comfortable.
 S line adds further sporty garnishes, including exclusive part-leather upholstery and a more intricate design for the headlights.

 The Black Edition trim swaps chrome brightwork for gloss black and has 19-inch alloy wheels, while Vorsprung gets adaptive suspension, a rear-view camera, semi-autonomous parking and adaptive cruise control.
 Luxury is also bumped up with Nappa leather upholstery, a panoramic sunroof and a Bang & Olufsen stereo upgrade.
+It’s worth noting that Vorsprung is now only available on the SQ2; we expect that too few buyers specified the high-end model on the regular Q2.

 Choose the Sport trim and it's possible to add wireless smartphone charging for £200, along with illuminated trim inlays for £400.
 Meanwhile, a Comfort and Sound Pack costing around £1,200 brings heated front seats, all-round parking sensors, a Bang & Olufsen stereo system and rear-view camera.
 It's also worth noting that a space-saver spare wheel, tool kit and jack is £125 extra.